SAP-docs/btp-task-center/docs/40-administration/connect-sap-ariba-and-sap-task-center-d26b525.md

 ## Prerequisites

--   You are in contact with SAP Ariba Technical Support for the SAP Task Center SPI app and to complete IDP registration on Ariba OAuth.

 -   You have an existing SAP Ariba tenant and know your SAP Ariba `realm name` or `customer site name`.
 For more information, see [How do I find out my realm name?](https://support.ariba.com/item/view/KB0395389).

 -   For the integration with SAP Ariba Sourcing you must have completed the steps described in [How to enable SAP Task Center for SAP Ariba Sourcing in the SAP S/4HANA Cloud 4BL and 4QN Integrations Scenarios](https://help.sap.com/docs/ARIBA_SOURCING/b6d46a2e6c3043d7bb0cbabba4262560/18bd32b6058d4e47a4f920ed115599e1.html) to enable the functionality in SAP Ariba.